Quebec passes bill requiring citizens to uncover faces while receiving public services

 The Liberals used their majority in the Quebec National Assembly to adopt the law on Wednesday, 66 to 51.
 The opposition parties voted against it, with the Parti Québécois and Coalition Avenir Québec saying it didn't go far enough.

-The legislation is already being criticized by Muslim organizations, civil rights groups, and Montreal Mayor Denis Coderre, who says he fears it will require city bus drivers to refuse a Muslim woman from getting on a bus.
+The legislation is already being criticized by Muslim organizations, civil-rights groups and Montreal Mayor Denis Coderre, who said he fears it will require city bus drivers to refuse to let Muslim women get on buses.

 Legal experts say they expect the law to be challenged in court.

-"I have never seen a more flagrantly unconstitutional law," Montreal human rights lawyer Julius Grey said in an interview.
+"I have never seen a more flagrantly unconstitutional law," Montreal human-rights lawyer Julius Grey said in an interview.
 "The law scandalizes me.
-The possibility that somebody could be refused service at a hospital or be thrown off a bus (because of a face veil) is scandalous."
+The possibility that somebody could be refused service at a hospital or be thrown off a bus [because of a face veil] is scandalous."

-Bill 62 is presented a State religious neutrality law, and it sets out to provide a framework for religious accommodation requests.
+Bill 62 is presented as a state religious neutrality law and it sets out to provide a framework for religious accommodation requests.
 However, it's the requirement to uncover one's face, which effectively targets Muslim women, that has stirred the most discussion.

 The government first tabled Bill 62 legislation in 2015.
 Initially aimed at services at provincial bodies and institutions, it was later amended to extend to municipalities and transit authorities.
 Its reach would extend to schools, health institutions and daycares.